Spit-ball/challonge-bracket-viewer-snyder/README.md

 they decide to issue the API update between now and when you're seeing this, there may be some discrepancies in the endpoints as I'm expecting those to change as well.

+I was unable to find a projected date for this shift occuring in my research, so it could be tomorrow, it could be in the next 5 years, or anywhere in between.
+In any case, when the API shifts to V2, I will check into it and update the requests accordingly.

 I also had to remove the previous repo due to several odd conflicts I couldn't make sense of.
 I was working from my MBP when I was not home and my Desktop